 This might be difficult for those who have an oilier scalp but see if you can squeeze a day or two more between hair washes.

-If you're experiencing hair loss, a hair loss treatment may be worth considering.
+If you're experiencing hair loss, it may be worth incorporating hair loss products into your usual routine.

 Image credit: Getty Images